 Most states in the US have some form of data breach notification law, but many of them have evolved over the last few years to include different definitions for terms like personal information.
 For example, California, which contains nearly an eighth of the US population, expanded its definition with Senate Bill 46 in 2014.
 In many cases, these may change notification requirements for companies suffering data breaches.

 Another suggested reason for this increased visibility is that we are simply better at finding breaches because our security tools are improving, and because we are looking more for them.
 We have people like Chris Vickery, a self-taught security researcher who made a name for himself finding massive data sets that people had left out in the open for anyone to see.

 Why are people leaving these data sets out in the open?
 It’s because the cloud enables them to.
 Vickery couldn’t have found nearly 94 million Mexican voter registration records unless someone had left it on Amazon cloud server in plain text.
-He couldn’t have discovered River City Media’s 1.4bn records unless they had been left publicly exposed online.

 The evolution of public cloud infrastructure makes it possible for people to store all kinds of information online, and they don’t always understand the tools that they are using to do it.
 Throwing around large files full of sensitive information on infrastructure that you don’t understand is likely to result in a breach.
 SecTor speaker Sean Cassidy has pointed out this problem before, and spoke about it at the 2017 conference.